U1805/mew/README.md

 Welcome to Mew, a highly extensible personal digital hub centered around an Instant Messaging (IM) platform.

-This project is a monorepo containing the frontend, backend, and bot services.
+This project is a monorepo containing the client, server, and plugin services.

 ## Documentation